 The number of students in any one class varies from 5-15 depending on the level of the course.

-We have seven full time professors who teach and supervise students in the I/O program.
+We have six full time professors who teach and supervise students in the I/O program.

 To learn more about the faculty and their research interests check out the faculty page.

 On average 8-12 students are admitted into the program a year (This includes both the masters and Ph.D. program).

 The average GRE score is approximately 306 which is the GRE Verbal and GRE Quantitative combined.
 The GRE Psychology test is not required for admission.

 Typically the Master's degree program is completed in 2 years.
 If you are entering with a Bachelor's degree the Ph.D. program is typically completed between 4 1/2 and 5 years.
 Students have the same classes and developmental opportunities regardless of their choice of program.

 The deadline for applying to the program is January 15th.
 It is generally a good idea to get your materials in early so you can make sure your file is complete.

 Students are encouraged to visit the program any time.
 Some students choose to visit before applying, and others visit once they are accepted in order to make their final decision.